ktruong29/Simple-Input-Output/README.md

 # Integer I/O Desmonstration in X86
 ---
-The purpose of this simple I/Obprogram is to become familiar with how to perform simple I/O operations and basic arithmetic operations in X86 language.
+The purpose of this simple I/O program is to become familiar with how to perform simple I/O operations and basic arithmetic operations in X86 language.

 This program will do the following: